jphein/boxen/docs/README.md

 Installation:
 To install, follow this [guide]

-Then initiate the below commands in a terminal to copy the config files from this repository:
+Once can initiate the below commands in a terminal to copy the config files from this repository to keep updated:
+Not working
 ```sh
 cd /
 sudo apt install git